dreamcatcher-tech/network/Inbox/2024-01-15 1047 topics for chat with Ben.md

-git as the language of blockchains when is a help a piece of code ? when code is running and it changes its api signature ?
+git as the language of blockchains when is a help a piece of code ? when code is running and it changes its api signature ? the land of nouns / things vs the land of verbs / actions